 This converter helps in building standard HTML tables using as an option a simplified approach.
 The approach is including only the start and the end of the table, as well as the start column or start of new row.
 It is not necessary determine explicitly the end of each cell, as this converter automatically closes the column when detects a new column, a new row, or the end of table.
 The tables cannot be nested.

 The converter transforms this simplified approach into a standard HTML table.

 Example.
 Simplified notation:

 <div style=”--conix-table:table”>

+<div style=”--conix-table:table;”/>Loren

-<div style=”--conix-table:tr”>
+<div style=”--conix-table:td;”/>tr”>

 Loren Ipsum

 <div style=”--conix-table:td”>